nus-cs2113-AY2122S2/ip/docs/README.md

 4. Run it in Terminal using command `java -jar ip.jar`

-## Load exiting data
+## Storage
-The Duke application will automatically load the existing data from a file called `duke.txt`, if the file does not exist, the program will create one for you in your home directory
+The Duke application will automatically load the existing data from a file called `duke.txt`, if the file does not exist, the program will create one for you in your home directory.

 ## Features

 ### Feature-Adding a new task
+There are three types of tasks that can be added in Duke, `Todo`, `Event`, and `Deadline`, each of them has its own format as shown below
-1. Add Todo
+#### Add Todo

+- Format: `todo DESCRIPTION`

+- Example: todo return book

-2. Add Event
+#### Add Event
+- Format: `event DESCRIPTION /at EVENT_DATE`

+- Example: event project meeting /at Mon 2-4pm

-3. Add Deadline
+#### Add Deadline
+- Format: `deadline DESCRIPTION /by DEADLINE_DATE`

+- Example: deadline return book /by Sunday

 ### Feature - Listing all the current task
+List all the tasks stored in Duke
+- Format: `list`

 ### Feature - Marking a Task as done
+Mark the selected task as done
+- Format: `mark TASK_INDEX`
+- Example: mark 1

 ### Feature - Marking a Task as not done
+Mark the selected task as not done
+- Format: `unmark TASK_INDEX`
+- Example: unmark 1

 ### Feature - Deleting a task
+Delete the selected task, note that the `TASK_INDEX` must not exceed the total number of tasks stored in Duke.
+- Format: `delete TASK_INDEX`
+- Example: delete 1

 ### Feature - Finding a task
+Finds all task from the list of task that matches the given keyword.

+*The KEYWORD refers to the search parameter.
+If the keyword is part of any task's description, it would return part as the result.
+The keyword is case sensitive*
+- Format: `find KEYWORD`
+- Example: find book

 ### Feature - Closing the program
+Close the Duke program
+- Format: `bye`